 We returned to North Pond in 2011, a site located in the very middle of the Atlantic Ocean, to investigate the microbiology of this location which has been studied nearly continuously for its geological, geophysical, and hydrological characteristics since first drilled in 1975/1976.
 See the blog from the first expedition in 2009 and Return to North Pond Expedition 336 blog linked to Scientific American.
 Link to the Adopt-A-Microbe Project and the Classroom Connection initiative from the Expedition 336 Hub.

 Scientists and educators on the Hydrogeology at Juan de Fuca Expedition (Summer 2011) explored how water flows in the earth’s crust beneath the seafloor, and examined geochemistry, rock alteration and microbes living in the seafloor – all off the west coast of the United States.
 This expedition is a direct follow-on from IODP Expedition 327 (2010), when subseafloor observatories (CORKs) were placed in the seafloor on the Juan de Fuca ridge.
 The returning expedition to these installations used the Remotely Operated Vehicle (ROV) JASON to download data, retrieve samples, and make any necessary repairs to on-going experiments.
-See the Expedition Hubs (2011 and 2010) and the Adopt-A-Microbe activities (2011 and 2010).
+See the Expedition Hubs (2011 and 2010) and their Adopt-A-Microbe activities.

 The South Pacific Gyre Microbiology Expedition (2010) penetrated a total of 630 m at seven different drill sites to define the physical and chemical limits of subseafloor microbial life in tectonic and oceanographic settings not yet explored!
 See the Expedition Hub and Adopt-A-Microbe version 2.0.